 5. A sewing kit is your friend

-One of the best creative ways to save money is keeping your clothing in top shape by investing in a sewing kit.
+One of the best creative ways to save money is to keep your clothing in top shape by investing in a sewing kit.
 The next time something rips, see if you can repair it before you buy a replacement.
-Plus, sewing kits are super cheap.
+In addition, sewing kits are super cheap.

 6. Join your local library

 Love reading?
 Join your local library and borrow books for free instead of buying new titles.
 You’d be surprised how the savings add up.

 Be sure to check out apps like Libby, where you can borrow digital and also audiobooks from your local library without having to go in!

 If you aren’t using that subscription service, cancel it!
 From gym memberships to magazine subscriptions to cable, too many people have paid subscriptions sitting around that they barely use.
 Get rid of unneeded streaming services and other cable alternatives, and then watch the money start to pile up.